xil-se/workshop/README.md

 [nodemcu_1.4.bin](https://github.com/xil-se/nodemcu_iot_on_the_cheap/raw/master/nodemcu_1.4.bin)

-**WARNING: This NodeMCU image is not built with all the modules that NodeMCU supports and are listed online.
+**WARNING: This NodeMCU image is not built with all the modules that NodeMCU supports.
 Please make a new image that contains the modules you need.
 Visit for [NodeMCU Custom Builds](http://frightanic.com/nodemcu-custom-build/) for a service that will do just that for you.**

 ## <a name="samples"></a>Sample LUA Scripts